 This picture was taken with the armoire laying down in my garage.
 The mirror reflects the rafters above.
 I used mostly new materials in this project. (which is highly unusual for me) I used fluting and bulls eyes to frame a beveled full length mirror.

-I made a typical “box”.
-I attached a piece of luan to the back of the box.
-I then used spray adhesive to adhere a piece of velvety material.
-This little shelf is a “fixed” shelf in the middle of the armoire.
+I made a typical "box", attaching a piece of luan to the back of the box.
+Then I used spray adhesive to adhere a piece of velvety material.
+This little shelf is a "fixed" shelf in the middle of the armoire.
 I purchased some little divided trays (at our local flea market) and cut them to fit this shelf.
 You can see that I attached the door with a piano hinge.

 In this picture, you can see that I installed another lower piece with more hooks.
 The fixed shelf is in the middle, and the two lower shelves are adjustable to fit her needs.
 I think this may be the only project I've ever made from scratch.
 Will I ever make another one???
 Nope!
 She really likes it, and I'm glad I did it, but I am NOT a cabinet maker by trade.